-It is required that there exist tools that support debugging both at component level, e.g. a graphical debugging tool showing the component's in- and out-port values (if supported by the component model), as well as on the traditional source code debugging level.
+It is required that tools exist that support debugging, both at component level (e.g., a graphical debugging tool), as well as on source code level.

-Testing and debugging is one of the most commonly used techniques, to verify software systems functionality.
+Testing and debugging is one of the most commonly used techniques to verify software systems functionality.
 Testing is a very important complement to analysis, and testability should not be compromised when introducing a component technology.
-In fact, the ability to test embedded-system software can be improved when using CBSE, since it adds the ability to test components in isolation.
-This is a desired functionality asked for by the industry.
+Ideally, the ability to test embedded-system software should be improved when using CBSE, since it adds the ability to test components in isolation.